-When using university computing resources, CSUMB community members must abide by the working draft of the Acceptable Use of Computing and Information Resources Policy and the Student Code of Conduct.
-In addition, they must abide by all local, state and federal laws that pertain to communication and to publishing.
-This includes libel and copyright laws, including all published material such as cartoons, pictures, graphics, text, song lyrics and sounds.
-Users are fully responsible for the content they place on personal Webpages, and for what they say to people on email.
+When using university computing resources, CSUMB community members must abide by the Acceptable Use of Computing and Information Technology Resources and the Student Code of Conduct.
+In addition, they must abide by all local, state, and federal laws pertaining to communication and publishing.
+This includes all libel and copyright laws, including all published material such as cartoons, pictures, graphics, text, song lyrics, and sounds.
+Users are fully responsible for the content they place on personal webpages, and for what they say to people on email.